Simon Court, Founder and CEO

 Clare Wilson, Director

-Clare has 20 years experience in leadership development, team effectiveness, organisational change and organisation design and development.
-Her expertise lies in driving change that improves business performance through involving leaders to review and align the culture, structure and strategy of their business in an engaging and cohesive way.
+Clare has 20 years experience in leadership development, team effectiveness, organisational change and organisation design.
+Her expertise lies in driving lasting change that improves business performance through engaging leaders to review and align the culture, structure and strategy of their business in a cohesive way.

 Clare has considerable experience of developing leadership talent and is an adept top team facilitator, working with virtual and multi-cultural teams.
 She has a Diploma in Executive Coaching and has coached many leaders, particularly during key transitions.
 She is Myers Briggs certified, has completed an Advanced Consulting programme and the Organisational Development Practitioners programme with Roffey Park and an HR Strategy programme with Ashridge Business School.